xinz/elixir_typeid/README.md

 ## Intro

-- The specification's test cases 100% covered.
+- The [test cases](https://github.com/jetify-com/typeid/tree/main/spec#validating-implementations) of the formal specification are 100% covered.
 - Implements `Ecto.ParameterizedType` can optionally integrate with Ecto schema.
 - Implements `Jason.Encoder` can optionally inegerate with `jason` encoding.